acl-services/automation-api-responses/README.md

 ### Output:
 Excel sheet which contain all the resources as tab names and its responses as fields names

-The python script has been developed completely based on Highbond API documentation.The relationship between the resources are been cross checked with API documentation and created the treestructure based on the API documentation.
+The python script has been developed completely based on Highbond API documentation.The relationship between the resources have been cross checked with API documentation and created the treestructure based on the API documentation.

 https://docs-apis.highbond-s1.com/public.html